lambdaclass/mina_bridge/README.md

 ⚠️ We're currently focused on orchestrating the end-to-end integration of Mina proof verification, from extraction on the node to final validation on the Sepolia Ethereum testnet.
 Including the verification of account inclusion in the stored state to our process.

-* **Circuit for verification algorithm.** :no_entry_sign: All the tasks described below can be started once the new circuit framework and its API in Rust is ready to be used
+* **Circuit for verification algorithm.** 🚫 All the tasks described below can be started once the new circuit framework and its API in Rust is ready to be used
   * Integrate current Kimchi partial verification in o1js with the verifier circuit.
 The rework in Rust should take 2 weeks, depending on the new API.
   * Complete Kimchi verifier circuit: final verification. (this will stay pending since we need some improvements in o1js for the MSM).
 * **KZG Prover** (state proof wrapper):
   * Connect Kimchi + KZG prover with current verifier circuit.
-* **Verifier Smart Contract:** Inputs deserialization.
+* **Verifier Smart Contract:**
+  * Inputs deserialization.
-  * Partial verification, final steps.
-We are working on this.
+  * Partial verification.
   * Final verification.
-We are working on this. :hammer::ladder: We are currently debugging the integration with the generated proof.
-* **Account state utility:**
-  * A user will be able to query its account state and check that the retrieved state corresponds to the last verified Mina state in Ethereum.
+* **Account state utility:** A user will be able to query its account state and check that the retrieved state corresponds to the last verified Mina state in Ethereum.
+  * Verification of Merkle proof in Solidity.
+Done ✅
+  * Integration between Merkle proof verification and Mina state proof verification.
+WIP 🔨

 ## Design objectives